-In terms of business, I have been a mentor to guys like Mike Vacanti, or all of the people in the RFS Mastermind.
+In terms of business, I have been a mentor to guys like Mike Vacanti, and dozens more through writing mentorships.

 Mentorship has given me so much of what I have, in both directions; I would not be where I am—personally, physically, or professionally—without my mentors, and I would not be as emotionally fulfilled if not for my own role as a mentor.

 The Jedi may be fictional, but that doesn’t mean we cannot strive to be as they are.
 Like any proud order of Knights, the Jedi are inspirational and aspirational, helping us see that we all have it in us to be better.
 That inside all of us, the farm boy (or girl) has it in them to save the Galaxy.